-24.1 Seniority shall be defined as the length of continuous employment with Nassau County.
-Seniority shall be acquired by a full-time employee after satisfactory completion of a six (6) month probationary period at which time seniority shall be retroactive to the first day of employment.

-24.2 In the event of layoff or reduction in force, employees shall be laid off in the inverse order of seniority within job classes.
-Employees laid off shall have the right to bump or replace an employee with less seniority in a lower classification for which the employee qualifies, provided said employee has previously held such a position class in Nassau County.

-24.3 In regard to overtime and vacation, seniority will be defined as the length of continuous employment with the county.
+- 24.1 Seniority shall be defined as the length of continuous employment with Nassau County.
+Seniority shall be acquired by a full-time employee after satisfactory completion of a six (6) month probationary period at which time seniority shall be retroactive to the first day of employment. - 24.2 In the event of layoff or reduction in force, employees shall be laid off in the inverse order of seniority within job classes.
+Employees laid off shall have the right to bump or replace an employee with less seniority in a lower classification for which the employee qualifies, provided said employee has previously held such a position class in Nassau County. - 24.3 In regard to overtime and vacation, seniority will be defined as the length of continuous employment with the county.
 In regard to job classification, seniority will be defined as the length of continuous time in any specific classification.
-If an employee is involuntarily transferred from one department to another in the same classification, he shall carry with him both the county and job seniority that he has already acquired.

-24.4 Seniority shall accumulate while on the active payroll and during periods of approved absences with or without pay.
-Seniority is not broken when an employee is on an approved leave of absence with or without pay, but seniority does not accumulate beyond six (6) calendar months.

-24.5 Seniority shall be broken when an employee:
+If an employee is involuntarily transferred from one department to another in the same classification, he shall carry with him both the county and job seniority that he has already acquired. - 24.4 Seniority shall accumulate while on the active payroll and during periods of approved absences with or without pay.
+Seniority is not broken when an employee is on an approved leave of absence with or without pay, but seniority does not accumulate beyond six (6) calendar months. - 24.5 Seniority shall be broken when an employee: - A. Resigns - B. Is discharged for cause. - C. Exceeds an authorized leave of absence. - 24.6 Any employee who is laid off for any reason other than cause as defined in Article 9, shall receive severance pay in the amount of their normal wages as follows:

-A. Resigns

-- B. Is discharged for just cause. - C. Exceeds an authorized leave of absence.

-24.6 Any employee with one (1) year through nine (9) years of service who is laid off for any reason other than just cause as defined in Article 9, shall receive severance pay in the amount of their normal wages for fifteen (15) working days.
-Any employee with fifteen (15) years or more service who is laid off for any reason other than just cause as defined in Article 9, shall receive severance pay in the amount of their normal wages for thirty (30) working days.
+Beginning the 2nd year through the 5th year: 15 working days Beginning the 6th year through the 10th year: 20 working days Beginning the 11th year through the 15th year: 35 working days Beginning the 16th year: 40 working days